 Scratch, scratch, scratch….
 Is your dog scratching constantly driving you crazy?
 You can tell they’ve been scratching a lot.
-Their skin is looking pretty irritated and it may be red or even bleeding.
-Time to treat them for allergies, dermatitis, or whatever it is that is leading to the itching and scratching.
+Their skin is looking pretty irritated, and it may be red or even bleeding.
+Time to treat them for allergies, dermatitis, or whatever leads to itching and scratching.
 Poor thing, I bet they’re miserable!
-But Sudocrem on dogs is a great solution.
+Yu’re probably wondering: is Sudocrem safe on dogs?

 What is Sudocrem?

-Sudocrem is an over the counter cream that is produced out of the UK.
-It’s a medicated cream that is primarily used for a diaper (nappy) rash but has several other functional uses including acne, dermatitis, dogs, etc.
+Sudocrem is an over-the-counter cream that is produced in the United Kingdom.
+It’s a medicated cream that is primarily used for a diaper (nappy) rash but has several other functional uses, including acne, dermatitis, etc.

 Sudocrem cream contains antibacterial and antifungal agents as well as a mild anesthetic to soothe the irritated skin.
-Additionally, it also is made with a water-repellent base and emollient agents as well.
+Additionally, it also is made with a water-repellent base and emollient agents.

 This cream went on the market in 1931 and has been in high demand ever since.
 In fact, in some markets, it is quite challenging to find in stock because of demand.
 It’s sold worldwide because of its popularity.

-This cream was specially designed to soothe skin irritation and diaper rash but was also conveniently compounded to be versatile so that it can be used for any skin irritant – cuts, acne, eczema, sunburns, minor burns, and more.
-One such use is treating a dog’s irritated skin.
-Sudocrem for dogs is a well-known idea.
+Although this cream was specially designed to soothe skin irritation and diaper rashes, it is versatile.
+It can be used for any skin irritant – cuts, acne, eczema, sunburns, minor burns, and more.
+It is also not limited to human use!
+Sudocrem can be used to treat a dog’s irritated skin.

 What Are the Ingredients in Sudocrem?

-If you’re going to use Sudocrem for dogs, you should be aware of the label.
-This will help you be able to use it appropriately and understand any potential safeguards you should practice when applying this cream to your dog.
+If you plan to use Sudocrem on dogs, you should read and understand the information on the label.
+This will help you use it appropriately and understand any potential safeguards you should practice when applying this cream on your dogs.

 The primary ingredients in Sudocrem are: